pism/pism/examples/jako/README.md

 `v_ssa_bc`).

-Creating a region for us to model
+Extract region for modeling
 -------------

-We are going to extract a drainage basin mask from the fine grid surface elevation data.
+We are going to extract a "drainage basin mask" from the fine grid surface elevation data.
 The outline of the flow into the outlet glacier we want to model can be determined by the gradient flow from the surface elevation.
+`pism_regional.py` will identify the upstream area, the drainage basin in the sense of the surface gradient flow, into a chosen "terminus rectangle".
-Within this masked drainage basin we will apply all physics in the PISM model--- see below---but outside this basin we will apply simplified models or use precomputed whole ice sheet results as boundary conditions.
+Within this masked drainage basin we will apply all physics in the PISM model but outside this basin we will apply simplified models or use precomputed whole ice sheet results as boundary conditions.

 So we use the script `pism_regional.py` from `regional-tools` (see above)